Robija/100-days-of-code/log.md

 **Thoughts**: Finish the UI and with it the challenge

 ### Day 7: July 02, 2016

 **Today's Progress**: Added placeholders for city, country and temperature.

 **Thoughts**: Add placeholder for weather icon and temperature unit change button.

+### Day 8 : July 05, 2016

+**Today's Progress**: Redesigned UI.
+Added a separate div which contains an input for a city name.

+**Thoughts**: Connect the inputs with the corresponding functions.

 ### Day : July 00, 2016